 Does taking atenolol increase the chance for a miscarriage?

 Miscarriage can occur in any pregnancy.
-Studies have not been done on pregnant women to see if atenolol might increase the chance for miscarriage if used in early pregnancy.
+Studies have not been done on pregnant women to see if atenolol might increase the chance for miscarriage.

-Does taking atenolol in the first trimester increase the chance of birth defects?
+Does taking atenolol increase the chance of birth defects?

 Can taking atenolol cause other pregnancy complications?